Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why do Some Dogs Follow you Everywhere?
+Why Do Some Dogs Follow You Everywhere?

-Watch your dog carefully... does he get up the moment you rest your arm on the chair to get up?
+Watch your dog carefully—do they get up the moment you rest your arm on the chair to get up?
 The moment you put your slippers on?
 When you put down the remote?
-Most likely, through careful observation, your dog has learned how to recognize signs you are about to get up and walk.
-But why are some dogs predisposed to becoming your shadow?
-And what triggers this behavior?
-Following are some possible explanations.
+Through careful observation, your dog has learned how to recognize signs you are about to get up and walk.
+Why are some dogs predisposed to becoming your shadow?
+What triggers this behavior?
+Here are some possible explanations:

-- Belonging to Dependent Breeds
+Belonging to Dependent Breeds

-- History of Separation Anxiety
+History of Separation Anxiety

-,Often, clingy behaviors are seen in dogs suffering from separation anxiety or in the pre-development stage.
-These dogs develop a dysfunctional attachment to their owners which leads to extremely clingy behaviors and signs of anxiety even when the owner leaves the room with the dog behind.
+Often, clingy behaviors are seen in dogs suffering from separation anxiety or in the pre-development stage.
+These dogs develop a dysfunctional attachment to their owners, which leads to extremely clingy behaviors and signs of anxiety even when the owner leaves the room with the dog behind.

 A high incidence of mixed breeds from shelters have a history of separation anxiety, which often entails extra-clingy behaviors as described above both when the owner leaves the room or out of the home.
 It's not clear why this may be a factor, and it's unknown if these dogs were relinquished because of destructive behaviors when left alone in the first place, but that's what studies have shown.

-- Boredom/Lack of Mental Stimulation
+Boredom/Lack of Mental Stimulation

 How to Reduce Excessive Clinginess

-So you have a loyal dog who follows you everywhere, but you would like to reduce this behavior and instill a little bit more of independence in your pooch, what can you do?
+So you have a loyal dog who follows you everywhere, but you would like to reduce this behavior and instill a little bit more independence in your pooch.
+What can you do?
 There's the short cut which is training your dog to stay more and more separated from you along with the aid of doors/baby gates and other barriers, and then there's the deeper approach that goes on to gradually instilling more confidence in your dog.

-- Train the Stay Command.
+- Train the stay command.
 This command will teach your dog that it's OK to be briefly left alone.
 Start with brief distances, such as just a step away, then gradually build on distance until you reach a point where your dog can be left in a room while you're in another.
 Make sure you go very gradually and slowly in the process and praise lavishly for each step.
 You want your dog to see this as a game.

 - Install baby gates.
-If you're looking for ways to reduce the Velcro dog syndrome a baby gate will prevent your dog from following you all the time.
+If you're looking for ways to reduce the velcro dog syndrome, a baby gate will prevent your dog from following you all the time.
 This can be used as a temporary solution while your dog gains more confidence.
 To prevent him from getting into distress, every time you must leave the room, toss a stuffed Kong or some treats right after closing the gate behind you.
 You want your dog to learn that great things happen when you leave.

-- If your dog refuses to eat or is not much treat motivated, keep some special toys on a table that's hard for your dog to reach and give them only when you're leaving the room.
+- If your dog refuses to eat or is not very treat motivated, keep some special toys on a table that's hard for your dog to reach and give them only when you're leaving the room.
 When you come back, get them back.

 - Don't let your dog always lie down by your feet, on your lap or right next to you, glued to your side.
 Use the mat command.

-- Don't let your dog have the whole run of the house--at least during these initial stages of learning.
+- Don't let your dog have the whole run of the house.
+At least during these initial stages of learning.
 Use closed doors/baby gates/barriers so your dog gets used to gradually leaving for a few seconds at a time.

 - Train games that work on distance.
 Fetch, hide and seek and scent work train your dog to have fun when you're a bit behind.